2017-2018 Undergraduate & Graduate Catalog

 Technology in the Libraries

-Desktop computers, laptops, scanners, and printers are available for use in the Mary Idema Pew Library Learning and Information Commons, Steelcase Library, and the Frey Foundation Learning Center.
-The Mary Idema Pew Library also houses the Technology Showcase (www.gvsu.edu/techshowcase) where students can experiment and create using the latest technologies like 3-D printing, gesture-based computing, and robotics.
+Desktop computers, laptops, and printers are available for use in the Mary Idema Pew Library Learning and Information Commons, Steelcase Library, and the Frey Foundation Learning Center.
+The Mary Idema Pew Library also houses the Technology Showcase (www.gvsu.edu/techshowcase) where students can interact and create using the latest technologies like 3-D printing, gesture-based computing, and robotics.